artsiom-sinitski/Offshore-outsourcing-analysis/README.md

 ```

 #### Running the web API flask server
-SSH into the flask server and run:
+SSH into the web API instance and run:
 ```bash
 bash ./web_api/run_api.sh
 ```

 #### Running the frontend flask server
-SSH into the flask server and run:
+SSH into the frontend instance and run:
 ```bash
 bash ./frontend/run_frontend.sh
 ```